 Bonus tip: What do you do if you have a bad trip?

 As I mentioned, after my acid trip in my friend’s hotel room in winter, things were less than great.
-During the trip, I had spent time listening to Beirut’s sad but beautiful folk music while looking at myself in the bathroom mirror, where I had watched myself age into a shriveled old lady, and then become young again.
-It left my floodgates wide open to the most painful, debilitating nostalgia I have ever felt in my life.
+During the trip, I had spent time listening to Beirut’s sad but beautiful folk music while looking at myself in the bathroom mirror, where I had watched myself age into a shriveled old lady and then become young again.
+It left my floodgates open to the most painful, debilitating nostalgia I have ever felt.
 The inevitable loss of life and loss of my family was just so profoundly sad to me.
 I didn’t seek help for these feelings for ages, which is another downside of our society having no open dialogue about these substances.
 Plenty of us who have had bad trips after taking these drugs recreationally have nowhere to turn to for help.

-Oddly, my opportunity came one day when I went to a talk about psychedelics on Clubhouse (lol), that was hosted by Tim Ferriss (bigger lol) with a panel of psychiatrists.
+Oddly, my opportunity came one day when I went to a talk about psychedelics on Clubhouse (lol) that was hosted by Tim Ferriss (bigger lol) with a panel of psychiatrists.
 At the end of the talk, I asked the question,

 “What do you do if you’ve had a bad trip?”

 Tim gave me an inconsequential answer and listed a bunch of chemical substances.
 Still, a psychiatrist on the panel, Dr. David Rabin, offered me a free therapy session to discuss my post-psychedelic symptoms.
 Dr. Rabin has founded a non-profit called “The Board of Medicine,” which specializes in providing clinical guidelines for the safe use of unregulated medicines, including initiatives in psychedelic psychotherapy.